My name is Veronica.

 Sometimes Pedro takes a little piece of paper and writes down his sins.
 He brings the paper with him to Confession.
 That way he's not nervous when he stands in line thinking about what he is going to say.
 Instead, he can think about Jesus and pray while he waits.
 After Confession he tears up the paper into little pieces and throws it all away!

 Simon and I decided that we would end our story by saying that when Pedro was done examining his conscience and stood up to go, he happened to look down and there was his lost quarter in plain sight!
-He easily saw it now that the lantern was lit.
+He easily saw it now since the light illuminated the room!

 One of the titles for the Holy Spirit is: The Sanctifier.
 This means the Holy Spirit will help us to grow in holiness.
 The Holy Spirit will help us to be Saints!